 Dr. Toni S. Brooks obtained her Bachelor degree in Sociology from Arizona State University in 1996.
 She obtained her Doctorate in Veterinary Medicine with honors from Michigan State University in May of 2002.
-She joined Exclusively Cats in August of 2002.
+She joined Exclusively Cats in August of 2002, and is now the medical director of the hospital.
 Her special interests include pain management, surgery, internal medicine, and dentistry.

 Dr. Brooks is an active member of the American Association of Feline Practitioners (AAFP), American Veterinary Medical Association (AVMA), and is a past council member of the Southeastern Michigan Veterinary Medical Association (SEMVMA).

 In her free time, Dr. Brooks enjoys yoga, running, boating and spending time with her family; including their cats Ernest and Fletcher.